FENIX Trophy

-The Fenix Trophy is an annual football competition for semi-professional and amateur European clubs.
-The competition is officially recognized by UEFA.
+The Fenix Trophy was an annual football competition for semi-professional and amateur European clubs.
+The competition was officially recognised by UEFA.

 First contested in the 2021–22 season, the word FENIX is an acronym and stands for Friendly, European, Non-professional, Innovative, and Xenial (From the ancient Greek xenos, the word examined for an attitude of resistance to strangers, with maintaining mutual respect for cultural differences).

+A spiritual successor, European Grassroots Trophy, was announced for the 2026/27 season.

 History

 The Fenix Trophy was originally envisioned by Alessandro Aleotti, chairman of Italian club Brera Calcio.
 The competition was first contested during the 2021–22 season, with the first match taking place on 21 September 2021, between German club HFC Falke and Czech club Prague Raptors.
 The first final took place on 11 June 2022, between Prague Raptors and F.C.
 United of Manchester, with F.C.
 United of Manchester being crowned the inaugural champions.

 While the competition's eligibility criteria allows all clubs to compete on a similar level, the diversity of club history quickly became apparent, with many clubs founded in recent years, others have a long history that includes professional football.
 Examples from the competition's early history include Beveren, a Belgian club notable for having played professional European football, most recently in the 2004–05 UEFA Cup, and Venus București, winners of the Romanian Liga I on seven occasions.

 The number of teams was increased to nine for the 2022–23 season, with Danish club BK Skjold winning the competition.
 For the 2023–24 season the number of teams was again increased to twelve, with F.C.
 United of Manchester winning their second title.